Making Money with LogoGround

 LogoGround believes that happy designers form a strong, loyal community, which in the long term attracts more clients than any ad campaign could ever do.
 Unlike competitors that take a sizable cut from every sale, LogoGround gives you 90% of the profit from a sale — definitely a good reason to sign up.

-At the same time, LogoGround is particular about quality of the designs it puts up for sale.
+At the same time, LogoGround is particular about the quality of the designs you puts up for sale.
 As such, the selection process is strict, with each logo being individually vetted by the art director; only the ones that are of high enough quality are approved.
 More importantly, this weeds out so-called designers who are looking to make a quick buck by uploading tons of generic or copyrighted logos.

 On that note, do NOT upload any copied logos.
 Doing so will get your account permanently banned, and there are no second chances.

 If your submission doesn’t make the cut, you will receive a reason and guidelines for improving the design, which is helpful in improving your skills as a logo designer.
-For better reference and inspiration, consider taking a look at the staff favorites posted on the frontpage.
+For better reference and inspiration, consider taking a look at the staff favorites posted on the front page.